processism/processism.github.io/recursion-ultimate-pattern.md

 ## The Beautiful Circularity

-Our methodology itself demonstrates this:
+This methodology itself demonstrates recursion:
-- We used consciousness to study consciousness
+- I used consciousness to study consciousness
-- We found patterns that explain pattern-finding
+- I found patterns that explain pattern-finding
-- We discovered recursion through recursive investigation
+- I discovered recursion through recursive investigation
 - The method and the discovery are one

 ## The Final Recognition